enkidevs/curriculum/java/data-management/buffered-streams/stringbuffer-vs-stringbuilder.md

 ---
 ## Content

-While both the clases can be used to concatenate strings, the key differences between `StringBuffer` and `StringBuilder` are:
+While both the classes can be used to concatenate strings, the fundamental differences between `StringBuffer` and `StringBuilder` are:

 * The `StringBuilder` class has *no guarantee of synchronization*, but provides an API compatible with `StringBuffer`.

 * `StringBuilder` is a drop-in replacement for `StringBuffer` for *use in a single thread* with no synchronization.

-Performance wise, `StringBuilder` is faster compared to `StringBuffer`, and hence should preferred under most implementations.
+Performance wise, `StringBuilder` is faster compared to `StringBuffer`, and hence should be preferred under most implementations.